 The situation: The original entrepreneurs who had catapulted the business into growth a decade ago appeared to exist in an ‘ivory tower’, idealised by their employees as symbols of success.
 They were in the prime position to role-model a change in culture.
 Apparently inaccessible and opaque to the rest of the organisation, there was significant potential to improve transparency, cohesiveness and overall performance.

 The solution: Much of the work with this population focussed on developing clear self-insight.
 We helped the individuals answer the questions, ‘Who are you?’
 ‘How do people see you?’
 ‘What are both the formal and informal roles that you play in the team?’
 We also provided guidance on how to role-model development, to set an example for the rest of the organisation.

 The situation: Shifted into management roles based on their success as technicians or salespeople, rather than leaders, this group needed to develop the skills to deliver value from other people – not just from themselves.

-The solution: We produced a programme to develop management capability and coaching skills in order to manage performance.
+The solution: We produced a programme to develop management capability and coaching skills in order to manage performance, adding to their existing ‘toolkit’ to develop in-the-moment judgement and overall efficacy.
 We used case studies and an immersive methodology to prompt reflection and learning.
 We then applied these learnings to practical exercises and ‘real life’ situations.